- Adams State will accept work in which grades of A, B, C, P (pass), CR (credit) and S were earned for transfer credit.

-- There is no limit to the number of transfer hours accepted.
-However, students are required to complete a minimum of 30 institutional hours to obtain a BA or BS degree.
+- There is a limit of 90 transfer hours accepted.
+Students are required to complete a minimum of 30 institutional hours to obtain a BA or BS degree.

 - Transfer students are urged to visit the campus and meet with the transfer student coordinator to ensure a smooth transition of transfer credits.